John F. Knott

-John Francis Knott (December 7, 1878 – February 16, 1963) was an American cartoonist.
+John Francis Knott (December 7, 1878 – February 16, 1963) was an Austro-Hungarian and American cartoonist.
 He was born in Plzeň, Austria-Hungary, and emigrated to Sioux City, Iowa with his widowed mother at the age of five.

 Knott started working at The Dallas Morning News in 1905.
 He drew daily cartoons in the paper during Woodrow Wilson's first presidential campaign and World War I. His works used to be marked with his distinct, signature style of incisive humor through simple and effective portrayal of Texan life.
 Knott's most famous cartoon character "Old Man Texas" was a champion for government honesty, low taxes, and property ownership.
 It is believed his cartoons supporting American entry into World War I helped increase the sales of Liberty Bonds and donations towards the war effort.

 Knott's cartoons were reprinted in several publications including The Literary Digest, Review of Reviews, The Wall Street Journal, Los Angeles Times, New York Evening Post, the New York Herald Tribune, the St. Louis Post-Dispatch, and the Philadelphia Public Ledger.

 Personal information

-Knott was born in Pilsen, Austria, to his father Francis Joseph and mother, Anna Knott.
+Knott was born in Pilsen, Bohemia, to his father Francis Joseph and mother, Anna Knott.
 At 5 years of age, he and his widowed mother moved to Sioux City, Iowa.
 When Knott was only 16, he published his first drawing for the Sioux City Journal.
 After much persuasion, he talked his mother into letting him go to Chicago, Illinois.
 He was hoping to become a staff cartoonist with a newspaper but instead accepted to work as a cub draftsman for an architect.
 While working, he also took night classes at the Holmes School of Illustration.